Key Takeaways (TLDR)

 How I implement these Content Structures for myself:

-- In my Content with Character podcast episodes, I typically use Compare, Contrast, Opinion and Point, Evidence, Example
+- In my podcast episodes, I typically use Compare, Contrast, Opinion and Point, Evidence, Example

 - When I’m sharing about a website copywriting project I did, I often do situation, need, action, result.